Capital Square

 Capital Square, commonly referred to as Cap Square, is a residential condominium skyscraper and shopping mall along Jalan Munshi Abdullah, in midtown in Kuala Lumpur, Malaysia, developed by Bandar Raya Developments Berhad.
 Apart from retail spaces, the development encompasses one 36-storey condominium block and one office block under phase 2.
 Phase 1, which comprised a single 40-storey office block, Menara Multi Purpose, was completed back in 1994.
 Menara Multi-Purpose is also home to Bandar Raya Developments Berhad's corporate headquarters.
 The completed 36-storey residence component of the Cap Square development comprises 180 apartment units.

 History

 In the 1930s what is now CapSquare was once a public park as well as an Eastern Hotel; after World War II the park was replaced by several cinemas.

 Development of Capital Square was put on hold since 1997 due to the Asian financial crisis.
 The only fully completed structure then was the Menara Multi-Purpose, which was completed in 1994.
 Construction of a second office block (OT2) stalled and its partially completed structure remained abandoned for about 10 years.
-In January 2008, Bandar Raya Developments Berhad announced that it had entered into a conditional sales and purchase agreement with Union Investment Real Estate AG for the en block sale of the 41-storey OT2 for RM439 million.
+In January 2008, Bandar Raya Developments Berhad announced that it had entered into a conditional sales and purchase agreement with Union Investment Real Estate AG for the en bloc sale of the 41-storey OT2 for RM439 million.
 Construction of OT2 has since resumed and was completed in 2011.